jbanks628/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+A closure is when a function refers to something from its surrounding (the outside) scope.
+An example would be when returning a function from inside of another function.

 2. Study the following code, then answer the questions below.

 ```js